 Students in Years 10 and 11 follow two interwoven courses in English, which result in the award of two separate GCSE grades.
-We currently follow the OCR specification for English Language and English Literature.
-There is a balance between Controlled Assessment and terminal examinations that contributes to our students becoming articulate, analytical, clear and concise writers who are confident communicators.
+We currently follow the Edexcel specification for English Language and English Literature.
+We aim to make our students articulate, analytical, clear and concise writers who are confident communicators.

 Head of English